Remote Education Provision

 How long can I expect work set by the school to take my child each day?

-We expect that remote education will take pupils broadly three hours each day.
+We expect that remote education will take pupils broadly four hours each day.
 For our youngest children and children with specific learning needs this can be adapted accordingly.
 Please feel free to speak to your child's class teacher about this if you feel that three hours is not appropriate for your child.

 Accessing remote education